LogoLogo

 • If you are accepting funds for several orgs, have Linux Foundation, NumFOCUS, Open Collective, Software Freedom Conservancy, Software in the Public Interest, or another fiscal sponsor, please note it here. -- Open Source Collective

-Once you have completed the form, send us an email at 'hello@oscollective.org' to confirm you will be participating and we can better track the payment associated with your organization.
+Once you have completed the form, email us at 'hello@oscollective.org' to confirm you will be participating, and we can better track the payment associated with your organization.

 Please reach out with any questions to 'hello@oscollective.org'